ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 - How can I execute a Privacy Request?
 - How do I monitor Privacy Requests as they execute?
 - How can I integrate the Privacy Request flow into my existing support tools?
+- Specifying encryption of access request results
-- Encrypting access request results
+- Decrypting access request results

 Take me directly to [API docs](/api#operations-Privacy_Requests-get_request_status_api_v1_privacy_request_get).